jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_OPENSHIFT.md

     * Test the `oc` command by typing the following command in a terminal.

            $ oc version

+4. Log in to your OpenShift instance as `openshift-dev` by typing the following command in the terminal.

+           $ oc login 10.1.2.2:8443 -u openshift-dev -p devel

 You are now ready to follow the quickstart instructions configure your project to deploy to OpenShift.